 The biannual Arizona Bicycle Classic is held in April and October during optimum weather, in order to serve up a great road cycling adventure.

-This fun event features three distances: 28, 56, or 78 miles (a metric century plus).
+This must-do fun bicycling event features three distances: 28, 56, or 78 miles (a metric century plus).
+Entry fees range from $40 to $80, depending upon distance.

 The mild terrain along State Route 188 has some gently rolling hills and spectacular Wild West scenery.
 The roadway is open to traffic during the event.
 According to the Arizona Department of Transportation, SR 188 is one of the least-traveled paved roads in the state, and has shoulders at least four feet wide for most of its length.